 The university will not ask an employee to forego a promotion because of their value to their current supervisor.
 Nevertheless, an employee accepting promotion or transfer should give the current supervisor as much advance notice as possible in order to ease transition problems.
 The current and new supervisors shall mutually agree upon the transition date.

 For guidelines regarding compensation for promoted or transferred employees, refer to UPPS No. 04.04.11, University Classification and Compensation.

 If an employee changes status between the monthly budget payroll and the semi-monthly payroll, the change must be effective the first of the following month.

 A change in FLSA overtime status becomes effective at the beginning of a work week.

-New Employee Processing - The hiring manager must send the selected applicant to New Employee Orientation in accordance with the provisions of UPPS No. 04.04.15, New Employee Orientation - Staff.
+New Employee Processing – The hiring manager must send the selected applicant to New Employee Orientation in accordance with the provisions of UPPS No. 04.04.15, New Employee Welcome - Staff.